opencv/opencv/doc/tutorials/highgui/video-write/video_write.markdown

 -   What type of video files you can create with OpenCV
 -   How to extract a given color channel from a video

-As a simple demonstration I'll just extract one of the RGB color channels of an input video file into a new video.
+As a simple demonstration I'll just extract one of the BGR color channels of an input video file into a new video.
 You can control the flow of the application from its console line arguments:

 -   The first argument points to the video file to work on